-- (1) ...
+- (1) ...Due to the programmatic uncertainty surrounding NASA Education and Public Outreach (EPO) funds and activities, as of May 2013, it is not at all clear that selection of educators will be permitted for NITARP 2014 in Fall 2013.
+Even if we are allowed to select educators, and you are selected, we may not be able to send you on all of the planned trips, or we may not be able to pay for students to accompany you. - (2) ...
 We will use your name in conjunction with media events (such as press releases) associated with the entire program.
 If you have concerns regarding the use of your name as associated with this program (e.g., your institution would not approve, or you wish not to be seen as affiliated with NITARP), this may not be the program for you.
-Please contact us at the address given below if you have specific questions. - (2) ...
+Please contact us at the address given below if you have specific questions. - (3) ...
 You will be traveling for the government as part of the program.
 As such, complex and potentially non-intuitive travel restrictions may apply.
 In some instances you will be asked to float a balance for your travel expenses (like your hotel bill) over a credit card billing cycle before your reimbursement can be processed.
 We cannot cover substitute charges, but the per diem rates are generous and are likely to cover most if not all of such fees.
-We cannot pay salary. - (3) ...Students may be involved: (a) any students you bring need to be heavily involved in the program, and (b) you are not obligated to bring two students on the two trips with student participation.
+We cannot pay salary.

+- (4) ...Students may be involved: (a) any students you bring need to be heavily involved in the program, and (b) you are not obligated to bring two students on the two trips with student participation.
 It is just fine to bring just one, or none, if you believe that your participation is best served by such a decision.
 This program's goal is first to give you the experience, and secondly (really, through you) your students.
 On the other extreme, if you raise your own money, depending on your team, you may be able to bring more than 2 students on the trips, but more than 4 is strongly discouraged.
-You may involve as many students as you want at your home institution. - (4) ...
+You may involve as many students as you want at your home institution.
+Due to the fluid funding situation, we may only be able to pay for 1 student per trip, or possibly none. - (5) ...
 Most of your interaction with your team will be over email and phone teleconferences, because you will not necessarily all be co-located in the same area or even the same time zone.
 If you are not a regular user of email for communication, it will be extremely difficult to accomplish the necessary tasks during your first year of intensive work.